lotgd/module-dragon-kills/README.md

 # Module: Dragon Kills

 A simple way to track dragon kills in your realm.
-Stores the number of "DK's" on the Character model in `$c->getProperty('dk')` and also keeps an entry for each DK in a table.
+Stores the number of "DK's" on the Character model in `$c->getProperty('lotgd/dragon-kills/dk')` and also keeps an entry for each DK in a table.

 ## Events